 As you begin to build up your programming portfolio, you may consider taking on freelance work that comes your way.

 Whether this be for friends and family, a local school or charity, by taking on small jobs you are able to practice your skills and build on your experiences, but you’ll also able to see if freelancing full time is something you might be interested in professionally.
 A misconception that I often hear about freelancing is that this is only something you can start once you’ve mastered a skill, or after you’ve been working for a number of years in a field.

 Freelancing is everything from very, very small jobs, to long-term contracts with huge corporations.

-You can start freelancing by designing a website for a restaurant for your street, or building a website for your mother’s sewing group.
-Freelancing is a great way to build up your experience not just in coding but also in working for yourself.
+You can start freelancing by designing a website for a restaurant on your street, or building a website for your mother’s sewing group.
+Freelancing is a great way to build up your experience — not just in coding but also in working for yourself.